FirasLatrech/todoList/README.md

 These guidelines are destined for all front-end developers in SoftyLines.

-The first step any new developer should take before starting on a production project is to read these guidelines and use only the company starters.
+The first step any new developer should take before starting on a production project is to read these guidelines and use only the

+company starters.

 You should not create your own starter for a production project.

 These guidelines allow us to :

- - Ensure consistent code quality across all our projects
+ - Ensure consistent code quality across all our projects by following the same coding standards and practices

- - Facilitate collaboration among multiple developers working on the same codebase -
+ - Facilitate collaboration among multiple developers working on the same codebase.
+This makes it easier for developers even to

- -....
+   review each other's code, debug issues, and onboard new team members

+ - Serve as a reference point for understanding the project structure, coding conventions, and development workflows,...

 ## Contributing